rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}ohagan-02.jpg" alt="Zachary O'Hagan"/>
 </div>

 <a name="zacho">[Zachary O'Hagan](http://linguistics.berkeley.edu/~zjohagan/) (Manager)</a> received his PhD in linguistics from the University of California, Berkeley in 2020, with a dissertation titled <a href="https://escholarship.org/uc/item/9640m1fg"><i>Focus in Caquinte</i></a>, an Arawakan language of Peru.
 His research centers on the documentation of Amazonian indigenous languages, on the people who speak them, and their history and culture.
 He is a generalist and arealist, with theoretical interests in morphosyntax, semantics, information structure, and historical linguistics.
-Since 2010 he has carried out fieldwork in Peru on Caquinte and Chamikuro (Arawakan), Omagua (Tupí-Guaraní), Taushiro (isolate), Urarina (isolate), and Omurano (isolate).
+Since 2010 he has carried out fieldwork in Peru on Caquinte, Chamikuro, and Resígaro (Arawakan), Omagua (Tupí-Guaraní), Taushiro (isolate), Urarina (isolate), and Omurano (isolate).
 In 2019 he edited <a href="http://linguistics.berkeley.edu/~zjohagan/pdflinks/salazar-et-al_caquinte-stories_2019_official-ortho"><i>Tsabetsatsarentsipae itionkantajitakaroka igenketsatsare kakinte</i></a>, a monolingual volume of stories in Caquinte.

 <div class="image left people_images">
 <img src="{{ site.urlimg }}sprouse.jpg" alt="Ronald Sprouse"/>